jgraham0325/land-register-api-docs/docs/_articles/business-rules-version-1-16.md

 ### 17.5 Notifications

-* Two email addresses can be captured in the application journey which will trigger the sending of a Gov Notify email to the provided recipients.
+* Two email addresses can be captured in the application journey which will result in the sending of an email to the provided recipients.